 As March 31, 2021 and 2020, long-lived assets were located primarily in the U.S.

 13. Subsequent events

-The Company is not aware of any subsequent events as of May 14, 2021, the date the consolidated financial statements were available to be issued, that would require recognition or disclosure in the consolidated financial statements.
+The Company is not aware of any subsequent events that would require recognition or disclosure in the consolidated financial statements, except as follows: